khwang0/COMP2026-2223PA2/readme.md

 # Learning outcome

 Students are expected to have some practice on object-oriented programming concept/static variable/2D arrays/array resizing/method visibility in this assignment.
-We expect most students would spend X hours or more to finish the assignment without any assistance.
+We expect most students would spend 7 hours or more to finish the assignment without any assistance.
 Make sure you start earlier as possible and ask us on Piazza if you have any difficulty!

+> Important: You are not allowed to use any advanced data structure or API such as `ArrayList`, `Arrays`, `List` to manipulate your arrays.
+You are expected to use just `new` and loops to manipulate your arrays.

 # Introduction